Ride 2 Transform takes its third tour of southern Malawi for ministry and support.

 “If we do it again, it will be different,” he says.

-While the previous three years have seen a positive team focus on ministry and support raising for OM Malawi’s work among the Yao, Riaan says future cycle tours will place more emphasis on prayer.
+While the previous three years have seen a positive team focus on ministry and support raising for OM Malawi’s work, Riaan says future cycle tours will place more emphasis on prayer.
 Each cycle tour has had a prayer leader, and while he doesn’t want to make comparisons, as every year has seen significant ministry, Riaan believes the third trip, with prayer leadership from OM Zambia’s Christopher Agenbag, came the closest to the team’s original desire with regard to prayer.

 “Every year we got closer to our focus, and this year we really hit the mark,” he says of the prayer efforts.